audionerd/acid/README.md

 to set a loop of less than 16 steps, hold a key on the top row for the start point, and press another key on the top row for the end point. the loop will run between those steps.

-Patterns can be saved, loaded, overwritten, and removed from the `PARAMETERS` menu.
+Patterns can be saved, loaded, overwritten, and removed via the `PARAMETERS` menu.

 ## future
 - crow "satellite" mode (allow continued playback disconnected from norns, re-connect to edit pattern)